shuvrobasu/XMLNotepad/README.md

 ## License

-This project is open-source.
-You can consider adding a specific license like MIT:
+This project is open-source AND released under MIT license. (c) Shuvro Basu, 2025.